maxwesterback/MortagePlan/README.md

 List prospects - returns a list of all customers/prospects in db

 Calculate mortage - returns a string which says how much each prospect/customer needs to pay monthly to pay off their loan in the desired amount of time

+To create a runnable Jar run the command: mvn clean install in the directory and afterwards run: java -jar MortageCalculator.jar or java -jar MortageCalculator, whichever works for you.